Westampton, New Jersey: Local government

 Westampton Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2023, members of the Westampton Township Committee are Mayor Sandy V. Henley (D, term on committee ends December 31, 2023; term as mayor ends 2022), Nancy A. Burkley (R, 2024), Odise Carr (D, 2022; appointed to fill an unexpired term), Anthony K. DeSilva (D, 2024) and Jaime Mungo (D, 2023).
+As of 2023, members of the Westampton Township Committee are Mayor Sandy V. Henley (D, term on committee and as mayor ends December 31, 2023), Jaime Mungo (D, term on committee and as mayor ends 2023), Nancy A. Burkley (R, 2024), Odise Carr (D, 2025), Genel Wright (D, 2024; elected to serve an unexpired term).

+Genel Wright was appointed in September 2022 to fill the seat expiring in December 2024 that became vacant following the resignation of Anthony DeSilva.
+Wright served on an interim basis until the November 2022 general election, when she was chosen to serve the balance of the term of office.

 In January 2022, the Township Committee chose Odise Carr from a list of three candidates submitted by the Democratic municipal committee to fill the vacant seat expiring in December 2022.

 In January 2020, the Township Committee appointed Jaime Mungo to complete the term of office expiring in December 2020 that had been held by Linda A. Hynes until she resigned from office to take a seat on the Burlington County Board of Chosen Freeholders.

 Federal, state and county representation

 Westampton Township is located in the 3rd Congressional District and is part of New Jersey's 8th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Westampton Township had been in the 7th state legislative district.